isuts/frontend-take-home/README.md

 -   Think out loud in your submission's documentation.
 Document tradeoffs, the rationale behind your technical choices, or things you would do or do differently if you were able to spend more time on the project or do it again.

--   Our team meets our customers where they are in terms of software engineering platforms, frameworks, tools, and languages.
-This means you have wide latitude to make choices that express the best solution to the problem given your knowledge and favorite tools.
-Make sure to document how to get started with your solution in terms of setup.
+-  Make sure to document how to get started with your solution in terms of setup.

 ## The Problem

-Our San Francisco team loves to eat.
-They are also a team that loves variety, so they also like to discover new places to eat.
+San Francisco loves to eat.
+They also love variety, so they also like to discover new places to eat.

-In fact, we have a particular affection for food trucks.
+In fact, they have a particular affection for food trucks.
 One of the great things about Food Trucks in San Francisco is that the city releases a list of them as open data.

-Your assignment is to make it possible for us to find a food truck no matter where our work takes us in the city.
+Your assignment is to make it possible to find a food truck no matter where our work takes us in the city.

 This is a freeform assignment.
 You can write a web API that returns a set of food trucks (our team is fluent in JSON).
 You can write a web frontend that visualizes the nearby food trucks.
 We also spend a lot of time in the shell, so a CLI that gives us a couple of local options would be great.
 And don't be constrained by these ideas if you have a better one!